RPP2210-Wraith/Atelier/README.md

 # Front-End Capstone Atelier - Wraith Edition

 ## Overview:
-This project is a complete redesign client-facing retail web-portal.
-Focus on providing the minimum viable product for our retail application, enhanced the user experience and modernized the site.
+This project is a complete redesign of the client-facing retail web-portal.
+Focused on providing the minimum viable product for our retail application, enhancing the user experience and modernizing the site.

 ## Table of Contents
 - ### [Description](#description)